This tutorial demonstrates workflows using custom transformers and manual

 - Job Submitter: Simple workflow submission.

-- Data Streaming: Returns certain data formats directly back to the browser for live review.
+- Data Streaming: Returns data in specific formats directly to the browser for live review.
 The HTML Writer used in this workspace is compatible with this service.

 Publish.